apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Manipulation-Statements/Load/CREATE-ROUTINE-LOAD.md

 - `tbl_name`

   Specifies the name of the table to be imported.Optional parameter, If not specified, the dynamic table method will be used, which requires the data in Kafka to contain table name information.
-Currently, only getting the table name from the value of Kafka is supported and it needs to meet this format:
-  `table_name|{"table_name": "tbl_name","data": "data"}`, where `tbl_name` is the table name and `|` is used as the separator between table name and table data.
+Currently, only the table name can be obtained from the Kafka value, and it needs to conform to the format of "table_name|{"col1": "val1", "col2": "val2"}" for JSON data.
+The "tbl_name" represents the table name, and "|" is used as the delimiter between the table name and the table data.
+The same format applies to CSV data, such as "table_name|val1,val2,val3".
+It is important to note that the "table_name" must be consistent with the table name in Doris, otherwise it may cause import failures.

   Tips: The `columns_mapping` parameter is not supported for dynamic tables.
 If your table structure is consistent with the table structure in Doris and there is a large amount of table information to be imported, this method will be the best choice.

 - `merge_type`